manili/VSDBabySoC/README.md

   $magic PLL.mag -T ../sky130A.tech
   ```

   3. Select the whole layout by hovering mouse in free gray area and pressing `S` on the keyboard.
-Then centralize the selected layout by pressing `V`.
+Then switch to `Full View` mode by pressing `V`.
 Result should be like this:

   ![selected_pll](images/selected_pll.png)